 Whether you can get insurance, and how much it costs, will depend on your cancer type.

-Some insurance companies specialise in policies for people with pre existing medical problems, such as cancer.
-You might want to look into this.
+Some insurance companies specialise in policies for people with pre existing medical conditions.
+This includes cancer.
+It's worth shopping around.
+Try insurance brokers as well as travel insurance companies.

 Travel insurance for people who have had cancer

-Many high street travel insurance companies will give you medical insurance if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.
+Many travel insurance companies will give you medical cover if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.

 Travel insurance that covers cancer related treatment

-You need to be able to claim for emergency medical care abroad, including treatment that is related to your previous cancer.
+You need to be able to claim for emergency medical care abroad.
+This includes treatment related to your previous cancer.